pseudomammal/fairmont-wiki/API-Reference.md

 #### producer

-Takes an iterable, reagent, or producer, or a Promise that resolves into an iterable, reagent, or producer, and returns an appropriate producer.
+Given an iterable or reagent, or a Promise that resolves into an iterable, reagent, or producer, and returns an appropriate producer.
 The `producer` function is idempotent, so it can be called safely on values that might already be producers and will simply return them back to the caller.

 ##### Example